I like JJazzLab and want to keep it free, how can I help ?

 On Mac OSX the Options dialog is accessed via the main menu JJazzLab/Preferences.

-How to generate a .mp3 file for the backing track ?
+How to generate an audio file (.mp3, .wav, etc.) from a JJazzLab backing track ?

-If you use VST instruments with JJazzLab, use your VST host (Cubase, etc.) to record the output of the VST instruments.
+If JJazzLab is connected to VST instruments: use your VST host (Cubase, etc.) to record the output of the VST instruments.

 Can I use JJazzLab like a virtual arranger keyboard, i.e. play the chords in real time on my keyboard to control JJazzLab ?